-Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor (£4000 = 16% of salary) To support children to access The Education Endowment Foundation (EEF) states that 'Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional support.'
+Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor (£4000 = 16% of salary) To support children The Education Endowment Foundation (EEF) states that 'Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional support.'
+1, 2, 3, 4 to access learning in LKS2.
 An increasing number of children have been impacted by COVID19.
-This 1, 2, 3, 4 learning in LKS2. has been displayed through attitudes to learning in some cases, an increase in non-attendance (with some linked to anxiety) and poor concentration skills observed.
+This has been displayed through attitudes to learning in some cases, an increase in non-attendance (with some linked to anxiety) and poor concentration skills observed.
 Children who have been supported and nurtured by the learning mentor in the past three years have been able to access learning with more frequency and made progress.
-Time to be Sports Coach delivering short sessions to improve allocated to support children and families who are experiencing anxieties relating to attendance.
-SLT and the wider school community also provide consistent nurture and support to ensure an increase in engagement. confidence and attendance. (£390) Targeted children struggle with confidence, concentration, motivation and with attendance concerns.
+Time to continue Sports Coach delivering short sessions to improve confidence and to be allocated to support children and families who are experiencing anxieties relating to attendance.
+SLT and the wider school community also provide consistent nurture and support to ensure an increase in engagement. attendance. (£390) Targeted children struggle with confidence, concentration, motivation and with attendance concerns.
 Short bursts of physical activity in addition to PE will aim to develop confidence to impact on their learning attitudes.